Things to Do in Reno, Nevada’s “Biggest Little City”

 The view up there was even better than the food.
 Order a glass of plum wine while you’re at it and enjoy the panoramas of the city and mountain scenery from above.

-A man hits balls at a driving range, one of the best things to do in Reno.
+A man hits balls at a driving range in Reno.

 If you’re with Brian around his birthday, there will likely be golf happening in some capacity.
 He really wanted to try this driving range outside the Grand Sierra Resort and Casino because you hit balls right into the man-made pond that surrounds the property.